-- Smoking is not permitted in the Library. - Consumption of food is not permitted in the Library.
-Water or beverages in sealed spill-proof containers are allowed. - Silence must be strictly observed in the Library (except for Yellow Zone).
-Mobile phones must be set to 'silent' mode in the Library. - The Library will not accept responsibility for the loss or misplacement of personal belongings. - Leave un-shelved books on the book truck located at the end of the aisles so that librarians can re-shelve them. - Only one seat is available for each individual.
-If not in case, Yellow sticker will be given for warning. - All of library users are responsible for cleaning their seats after use. - The Library staff on duty has the right to request a user to leave the premises if the user is found to be violating any of the Library rules. - If the rules are not followed, the Study Lounge (3F) can be temporarily closed.
+- Smoking is not permitted in the Library. - Consumption of food and drink is not permitted in the Library.
+Water or beverages in sealed spill-proof containers are allowed. - Seat reservation is mandatory (2nd and 3rd floor Kiosk). - Silence must be strictly observed in the Library (except for Yellow Zone).
+Mobile phones must be set to 'silent' mode in the Library. - The Library will not accept responsibility for the loss or misplacement of personal belongings. - Only one seat is available for each individual.
+If not in case, Yellow sticker will be given for warning. - All of library users are responsible for cleaning their seats after use.

+- The Library staff on duty has the right to request a user to leave the premises if the user is found to be violating any of the Library rules. - If the rules are not followed, the library can be temporarily closed.